sergioventurini/plssem/README.md

 # Installation note

-To install `plssem` directly from GitHub you need to use the `github` Stata module.
-You can install the latest version of the `github` command by executing the following code in your Stata session:
+To install `plssem` directly from GitHub you need to use the `github` Stata package.
+You can install the latest version of the `github` package by executing the following code in your Stata session:

     net install github, from("https://haghish.github.io/github/")

-Then, you can install `plssem` simply using the following code in Stata:
+Then, you can install the `plssem` package using the following code in Stata:

     github install sergioventurini/plssem

-Alternatively, you can install the package manually downloading the files from this GitHub repository and placing it in your Stata `PERSONAL` directory (if you don't know what this is, run the `adopath` command).

-The `examples.do` file contains many examples taken from the literature as well as some simulated data examples.
-All the example data sets are placed in the separate `data` directory in this repository.

-**Note:** if you installed the package prior to 5 May 2019, you need to manually remove the previous installation.
-You can do it by deleting all the files used by `plssem` from your Stata `PERSONAL` directory.

 # Authors
 Sergio Venturini, Department of Decision Sciences, Università Bocconi, Milan, Italy